aws/amazon-vpc-cni-k8s/README.md

 *Note*: Any options other than `none` will cause outbound connections to be assigned a source port that's not necessarily part of the ephemeral port range set at the OS level (/proc/sys/net/ipv4/ip_local_port_range).
 This is relevant for any customers that might have NACLs restricting traffic based on the port range found in ip_local_port_range

+`AWS_VPC_K8S_CNI_EXCLUDE_SNAT_CIDRS`
+Type: String
+Default: empty
+Specify a comma separated list of ipv4 CIDRs to exclude from SNAT.
+For every item in the list an `iptables` rule and off\-VPC IP rule will be applied.
+If an item is not a valid ipv4 range it will be skipped.
+This should be used when `AWS_VPC_K8S_CNI_EXTERNALSNAT=false`.

 `WARM_ENI_TARGET`
 Type: Integer
 Default: `1`